kbir-dev/ProtFam---Protein-Family-Classifier/README.md

 # ProtFam - Protein Family Classifier

-A full-stack web application for classifying proteins into their respective families based on physicochemical properties.
+A full-stack web application for predicting proteins near into their respective families based on physicochemical properties.
 The application uses machine learning to predict protein families and provides both single-protein analysis and bulk classification capabilities.

 ## Features